 less then perfection.

 This is something we're all thinking about but I personally feel, like Walt did, that Disneyland will never stop growing and with time will grow even more beautiful.
-The expansion of the club is the fulfillment of Walt's true vision and while he may not be with us to direct the designers and help the carpenters sink the first nail, we must be grateful that those who are doing this work are those who were inspired by him.
+The expansion of the club is the fulfillment of Walt's true vision and while he may not be with us to direct the designers and help the carpenters sink the first and final nail, we must be grateful that those who are doing this work are those who were inspired by him.
 Walt's vision lives on through the eyes and talents of these wonderfully gifted people.

 Early Concept Drawings of the Royal Suites